martianxiu/ALS_pretraining/README.md

 ## Paper
 The technical report is available on [arXiv](https://arxiv.org/abs/2501.05095).

+The code for the geospatial data sampling and dataset development is provided in [this repo](https://github.com/martianxiu/usgs_data_analysis/tree/main).

 ## Installation
 This code has been tested with Python 3.10, PyTorch 2.3.1, and CUDA 12.1.1.